codio/tutorial_nodeschool_asyncyou/annotations.md

 In this problem you will need to write a program that first reads the contents of a file.
 The path will be provided as the first command-line argument to your program.
 The file will contain a single URL.
 Using `http.get` create GET request to to this url and `console.log` the response body.

+##Hint

+You will need to `npm install async` to get started with this exercise.

 @annotation:tour series_object